-Netflix Intoduces “Skip Intro” Button To Help You Binge Watch Better
+Netflix Intoduces ‘Skip Intro’ Button To Help You Binge Watch Better

 “We’re looking at what does or doesn’t enhance the viewing experience,” Netflix spokesperson Smita Saran said to CNN Tech

-So far there’s been a lot of positive reactions to the new Netflix feature feature on social media.
+So far there’s been a lot of positive reactions to the new Netflix feature on social media.

 I nominate the inventor of Netflix's 'skip intro' button for a Nobel Prize